Integration of professional captioning services

 Enhanced accuracy

-The human-generated captions significantly improved accuracy, reducing the need for teachers to review and correct them.
+The professional captions significantly improved accuracy (from 85-90% to 98%+), reducing the need for teachers to review and correct them.

 Streamlined workflow

-Teachers saved considerable time by not having to check and edit captions, allowing them to focus on other tasks.
+Teachers saved considerable time by not having to correct captions, freeing time for teaching and content creation.

 Legal compliance